Streets for People - Māngere Bridge

 Share Streets for People - Māngere Bridge on Facebook Share Streets for People - Māngere Bridge on Twitter Share Streets for People - Māngere Bridge on Linkedin Email Streets for People - Māngere Bridge link

-Over the past few months, we’ve been working with locals in Māngere Bridge to explore trial changes to their neighbourhood streets.
+Before the trial, we worked with locals in Māngere Bridge to explore trial changes to their neighbourhood streets.
 These people brought a broad range of perspectives and connections to local organisations, businesses, and community groups.
-Their insights and ideas have shaped upcoming trial changes along a key section of Coronation Road.
+Their insights and ideas have shaped changes along a key section of Coronation Road that were trialled between February and June 2024.

-Trialling these changes allows the whole community to experience them and have their say.
-Compared to traditional transport projects, the changes will be low-cost and low-risk.
-This allows our project team to better understand the wants and needs of the local community before making any permanent changes.
+Trialling these changes allowed the whole community to experience them and have their say.
+Compared to traditional transport projects, the changes have been low-cost and low-risk.
+This has allowed our project team to better understand the wants and needs of the local community before making any permanent changes.

 Why a cycleway?
 Why here?